ITLingo/PSL-Excel-Template-2017/README.md

-## ITLingo - Projects Specification Language (PSL)
+## ITLingo-PSL-Excel-Template, v.2017

 Copyright
 --------------------------------------------------------------------------------------
-Copyright 2016 INESC-ID, Instituto Superior Técnico, Universidade de Lisboa.
+Copyright 2016- INESC-ID, Instituto Superior Técnico, Universidade de Lisboa.
 All rights reserved.
 This material is available for academic, research and business purposes, however, You should keep the authors and copyright notice.
 Any use of this software constitutes full acceptance of all terms of the software's license.

 Description
 --------------------------------------------------------------------------------------
-This repository publishes the “ITLingo - Project MS-Excel Template (ITLingo-PSL-Excel-Template)” that is a Project  template based on the multi-view architecture and inspired on PM standards and frameworks such as ISO 21500, PMI PMBoK, IAPPM, IPMA.
+The “ITLingo-PSL-Excel-Template, v.2017” is an MS-Excel-Template for Project Management based on a multi-view architecture and inspired on PM standards and frameworks such as ISO 21500, PMI PMBoK, IAPPM, IPMA.

 This template includes the following files:
 .
 ITLingo-PSL-Excel-Template-vX.Y.xlsx: the "PSLingo Project Excel template" that can be customized or directly used in a project basis (please use its most recent version)